Contents

 You’ll also have an opportunity to visit the famous Osteria Senz’Oste and capture its views before returning to Venice.

-Prosecco Wine and Tastings Tour from Venice or Padua
+4. Prosecco Wine and Tastings Tour from Venice or Padua

 After being picked up in Venice, you’ll be transported in a comfortable passenger van into the wine region by Valdobbiadene to start your day.
-This tour also departs from Padua, depending on what works best for you!

-In the morning, you’ll experience your first of two boutique vineyards.
 Before tasting their wines, you’ll go into the cellars to learn about Prosecco’s production from its absolute beginning until it appears in a glass on your dining table.

 You’ll stop at a rural trattoria for lunch made up of local foods.
 Then you’ll visit your second vineyard to learn about their family-run business and taste their wines.

-A Full Day in the Prosecco Region for a Wine Tour & Tasting
+5. A Full Day in the Prosecco Region for a Wine Tour & Tasting

 After being picked up from your hotel in Venice, you’ll be driven up into the hills to glimpse the wine-making process.
 After learning about production at your first vineyard, you’ll taste a few glasses of the highest quality Prosecco Superiore DOCG with an aperitivo with local cured meats, cheeses, and bread.